-Gretas stage credits include: Sophiensäle Berlin, Mind the Gap Dance Theatre, Wuppertal, Theater zum westlichen Stadthirschen Berlin, The Theatre of Dramatic Art Moscow, Theatre Mali Warsaw, Academy of the Arts Berlin, Gasteig Black Box Munich, Künstlerhaus Bethanien Berlin, GITIS Akademie Moscow, Theater Zerbrochene Fenster Berlin or Theater am Halleschen Ufer.
+Greta has been pursuing her acting career by working extensively in theatre productions with numerous foreign and local companies in Europe.
+Her stage credits include: Sophiensäle Berlin, Mind the Gap Dance Theatre, Wuppertal, Theater zum westlichen Stadthirschen Berlin, The Theatre of Dramatic Art Moscow, Theatre Mali Warsaw, Academy of the Arts Berlin, Gasteig Black Box Munich, Künstlerhaus Bethanien Berlin, GITIS Akademie Moscow or Theater am Halleschen Ufer.

-In 2002 Greta launched a new career as casting director for Grundy Ufa TV Production in Potsdam Babelsberg, being responsible for the serial casting of Europe’s most popular daily soap opera "Gute Zeiten/Schlechte Zeiten”.
-Since 2005 she has been an independent casting director for cinema productions, amongst them the biggest russian-european screen epic in history: "Dau" by Ilya Khrzhanovsky (Ukraine | Russia | Netherlands | Germany | Sweden, currently touring from Paris to London) or "Stadt, Land, Fluss" by Benjamin Cantu, which won the Teddy Award at Berlinale 2011.
+In 2002 Greta launched a new career as Casting Director for Grundy Ufa TV Production in Potsdam Babelsberg, being responsible for the serial casting of Europe’s most popular daily soap opera "Gute Zeiten/Schlechte Zeiten”.
+Since 2005 she has been an independent casting director for cinema productions, amongst them the biggest russian-european screen epic in history yet: "Dau" by Ilya Khrzhanovsky (Ukraine | Russia | Netherlands | Germany | Sweden, premiered at Berlinale 2020) or "Stadt, Land, Fluss" by Benjamin Cantu, which won the Teddy Award at Berlinale 2011.
 A score of several independent features followed.
-Greta specialized in finding the right actors ensemble for short film productions, and has been casting more than 40 productions of the German Film Academy Berlin dffb and independent productions until today.
+Greta specialized in finding the right actors ensemble for short film productions, and has been casting more than 45 productions of the German Film Academy Berlin dffb and independent productions until today.